bixat/flexible_wrap/README.md

 # FlexibleWrap

 FlexibleWrap is a Flutter widget that provides an advanced wrap layout with flexible spacing and RTL support.
-It automatically distributes available space between items in a row, similar to Wrap widget but with additional features:
+It automatically distributes available space between items in a row, similar to Wrap widget but with additional features

 Perfect for implementing uniform grid layouts like product cards, image galleries, or any UI that requires evenly-spaced wrapped items.